-You can ovulate if you are younger than 45 and your FSH is less than 25 IU/L. That’s true even if you’ve had a partial hysterectomy (uterus removed).
+You can ovulate if your FSH is less than 40 IU/L. That’s true even if you’ve had a partial hysterectomy (uterus removed).
 If you have ovaries, you can ovulate.

-👉Hormonal birth control is not a solution.
+👉 Hormonal birth control is not the solution.
 The pill stops ovulation and completely shuts down estradiol.
 It replaces it with a synthetic estrogen called ethinylestradiol, which is similar to estradiol, but not identical.
-Ethinylestradiol is not as beneficial as your own estradiol and it’s combined with progestin drug that can cause depression and hair loss.
+That’s why being on the pill can cause vaginal dryness.

 Scenario 2.
 You do ovulate.

-If you ovulate, then you have sufficient estradiol.
+If you ovulate, then you have enough estrogen.
 Why?
-Because if you did not, then you would not be able to reach ovulation.
+Because if you did not have enough estrogen, you would not be able to ovulate.

-Treatment: Relative estrogen deficiency can occur at any age, and can be the result of smoking, undereating, stress, vegetarian diet, gluten sensitivity, or eating too much soy.
+Treatment: Relative estrogen deficiency can occur at any age, and can be the result of smoking, undereating, stress, gluten sensitivity, a vegan diet, or eating too many phytoestrogens.
 Your best treatment is to correct that underlying problem.

 Scenario 3.
 You’re having an easy menopause transition.

-Your ovaries make less estrogen after menopause but the rest of your body can pick up the slack by converting an adrenal hormone called DHEA into estrogen.
-To be able to do that, you need a good supply of DHEA, which is why it’s so important to support your HPA (adrenal) axis function during the menopause transition.
-And over time, your body will adjust to your new normal lower level of estrogen.
+Your ovaries make less estrogen after menopause but your body can adjust.
+You can also make some estrogen by converting the adrenal hormone DHEA to estrogen.
+To be able to do that, you need a good supply of DHEA, which is why it’s important to support your HPA (adrenal) axis during the menopause transition.

 Scenario 4.
 You’re having a difficult menopause transition.

-If you’re reading this section, then you know the hell that can come from a sudden and severe drop in estrogen.
-A difficult menopause transition can happen after a total hysterectomy (ovaries removed), or suddenly stopping hormonal birth control or hormone replacement.
+If you’re reading this section, you know the hell that can come from a sudden and severe drop in estrogen.
+A difficult menopause transition can happen after a total hysterectomy (ovaries removed), or suddenly stopping hormonal birth control or hormone therapy.